Remi123/MotionMatching/README.md

   This is the node that tries to inertialize the AnimationTree.
 It's technically more of a filter than a true inertialization, but it does the job for simple transition.
 The bone tries to reach the positions and rotations calculated by the AnimationMixer Please keep the halflife low, something like 0.05.
 In the AnimationTree, you can set the transition time ( for example in AnimationNodeStateMachineTransition ) to 0 and it will work fine.
 If you set it to higher, you will technically inertialize the default blending of AnimationTree, which might be interesting in some cases.
 Fun fact : If you set this node to be processed after my PPIK Nodes, it will inertialize the transition of the bones, faking an animation instead of blending between current position of the animation and desired target.
 Recommended process priority = Mixer.priority + 2.

 - Spring ( GDScript )
   This is a small package of functions related to spring as defined by https://theorangeduck.com/page/spring-roll-call.
 Not all functions are there, and some are missing a quaternion equivalent.
 The other problem is that I need to use Dictionary as return values in most cases, but this will be solve when Godot add Structure object.
+Some functions will be added as needed, but change will be documented.

 - Circularbuffer ( GDScript )
   A wrapper around `Boost.Circular_buffer<Variant>`.